 In case of sportspersons, gradual return to play is recommended.

-Tennis elbow generally gets better in 9-18 months though the treatment may be prolonged in some cases.
-Tendon rupture is most common complication and generally requires surgical treatment.
+Tennis elbow generally gets better in 9-18 months, though the treatment may be prolonged in some cases.
+Tendon rupture is the most common complication and generally requires surgical treatment.

 Get more stuff on Musculoskeltal Health